sanhaus/control-panel.en/help/instances-settings/using/gpg-keys-management.md

     * **key type**: RSA
     * **key length**: 1024 - 4096 bits
-    * **real name**: Allows to track who created the key pair.
-Enter a contact name, your department / organization name etc.
+    * **real name** and **email address**: Allows to track who created the key pair.
+Enter a name and email address linked to your organization or department.
-    * **comment**: adding a label in the comment field allows you to identify the key easily in Control Panel keys list.
+    * **comment**: adding a label to the comment field allows you to identify the key easily in Control Panel keys list.
-    * **email**: When encrypting data, your workflow should specify the recipient (based on the email) so that the correct key is used.
-The email address to identify the recipient is the one specified in this field.
     * **expiration**: Date or "0" for no expiration date.
     * **passphrase**